 Trade secrets may be protected under the Unfair Competition Prevention Act (UCPA) if all the requirements of confidentiality, usefulness, and non-publicity are met.
 In some cases, even if data is not protected as a trade secret because the confidentiality requirement or non-publicity is not met, 'big data' may be protected as 'data for limited provision' under the UCPA.
 If such trade secrets and data for limited provision (collectively, 'trade secrets etc.') are infringed by certain fraudulent acts under the UCPA, the infringed party who has a legitimate right to hold and/or use such trade secrets etc. may have standing to seek legal remedies, such as damages or injunctive relief.
 These trade secrets etc. do not confer specific intellectual property rights which are assignable to others.
 However, as long as transferees of the applicable data meet the requirements therefor, they will be deemed to have succeeded in the standing to obtain such legal remedies, along with the data.
-The recent amendment to the UCPA promulgated in June 2023, which is to be enforced within one year, enhances the protection of trade secrets etc, by, for example, expanding the applicability of the presumption of the amount of damages in the case of infringement of trade secrets etc, and enabling a claim for damages in excess of the right holder's production capacity as the amount of licence fees in the event of infringement of trade secrets etc.
+The recent amendment to the UCPA enforced in April 2024, enhances the protection of trade secrets etc, by, for example, expanding the applicability of the presumption of the amount of damages in the case of infringement of trade secrets etc, and enabling a claim for damages in excess of the right holder's production capacity as the amount of licence fees in the event of infringement of trade secrets etc.